fluent/fluentd-docs-gitbook/developer/api-plugin-base.md

 Creating/opening timers, threads, listening sockets, file handles and others should be done in this method after `super`.
 Many of these may be provided as plugin helpers.
-See API details of each plugin helpers.
+See API details of each plugin helper.

 Code Example: